andrewharmellaw/andrewharmellaw.github.com/index-xp-of-dev.md

 A quick note on reading-order.
 You can skip the Preface if you don't care how this came about.
 It will however help to read both parts of the Introduction to understand how everything which follows is framed.
 After that, all the chapters ought to be largely standalone, or cross-linked as appropriate.

-Please leave any feedback you might have, either in the Disqus comments below each page, or hit me up on [Twitter](https://twitter.com/al94781).

 ## Posts

 <ul>